 Even if you believe that you are guilty of the crime you are being charged with, you may have a number of procedural, constitutional, or other defenses that could result in a less serious conviction or a dismissal of the charges.
 However, you can only hope for these outcomes if you retain an experienced criminal defense attorney who can help you fight the charges you face.

 At Greenspun Shapiro PC, we have a team of experienced criminal defense attorneys who have years of experience aggressively defending our clients who faced a variety of criminal felony charges.
-If you have been charged with unlawful or malicious wounding or other crime, call our office today to schedule a free consultation to discuss your situation and your possible defenses.
+If you have been charged with unlawful or malicious wounding or other crime, contact our Fairfax law office today to schedule a free consultation to discuss your situation and your possible defenses.